DonatoJP/settle-challenge/README.md

 docker-compose -p "settle-challenge" down
 ```

-Additional, if you decide to go this way, you may want to validate the `.env` file (`src/back-app/.env`) to configure environment variables while the back-end application is running.
+Additionally, if you decide to go this way, you may want to validate the `.env` file (`src/back-app/.env`) to configure environment variables while the back-end application is running.
 Examples for both environments (`production` and `dev`) files are in `src/back-app/.env.dev` and `src/back-app/.env.prod`.

 ## Technological Stack